AIDataFoundation/aidatafoundation.github.io/README.md

 ### Guidelines

-- Make sure the tool is relevant to the Kubernetes/cloud native ecosystem
+- Make sure the tool is relevant to the AI/ML ecosystem
 - Provide a concise and accurate description
 - Include the appropriate category/tag
 - Ensure there are no duplicates